16 – And This Is Why…

 • I must not rely on half measures

 I stood at the turning point in April 1999.
-I accepted then and still hold the belief today that I am a food addict as defined in the chapter “The Doctor’s Opinion”.
-That the solution to my problem of food abuse is through the Twelve Steps and a deeper connection with my higher power.
+I accepted then—and still believe today—that I am a food addict, as defined in the chapter “The Doctor’s Opinion.”
+The solution to my problem of food abuse lies in the Twelve Steps and a deeper connection with my Higher Power.

-It is important to note here that this program is based on self diagnosis.
-I cannot tell a person that they are a compulsive eater.
-In fact, in the chapter “Working With Others” on page 92, as a person who is trying to help another I have to allow that person to convince ME that they are compulsive with food.
-I do not convince them.
+It’s important to note: this program is based on self-diagnosis.
+I cannot tell someone they are a compulsive eater.
+In fact, in the chapter “Working With Others” (page 92), it says that the person I’m trying to help must convince me that they are compulsive with food.
+I don’t convince them.

-The rest of the steps require that I live a disciplined life.
-I will need to face uncomfortable truths about myself and I will have to respond differently to life than I did before.
-I am entering a period where I am going to be tough with myself, and I need to know that I am not a horrible person while I am in the middle of it.
-God gives me that gift.
-He allows me to be human, no better and no worse than the next person.
-I have seen the same gift given to the people I have mentored through the steps.
+The rest of the steps require me to live a disciplined life.
+I’ll need to face uncomfortable truths about myself and respond to life differently than I did before.
+I’m entering a period where I must be tough with myself—and I need to remember that I’m not a horrible person while I’m in the middle of it.

 Leave Comment